Smith & Wesson 329PD

 Ammunition

 I am developing handloads using Sierra's 300 gr.
 JSP and IMR 4227.
-Initial tests are promising.
+Initial tests are promising, but I have no idea what velocities I'm getting.

 The 320gr WLNGC hardcast load made by Grizzly Cartridge Company that I really liked in my Redhawk is accurate, but the recoil was attrocious (injurious).
 More concerning, I had to hammer the empty cases out with a screwdriver.
 I can't be shooting over-pressure loads in a titaniam cylinder.